I discovered that ‘I’m not enough’, ‘I’m not smart enough,’ ‘I don’t know enough’, all the not enough stories are Coded Brilliance™ in a loop.

 A Brief Bio

-Ebi Lewis is the Not Enough Syndrome™ Specialist and creator of the Coded Stories Method®.
+Ebi Lewis is the Not Enough Syndrome® Specialist and creator of the Coded Stories Method®.
 Her understanding of ‘not enough’ goes beyond theory.
 It’s lived, tested and embodied.
-Having navigated and transcended the same stories herself, her work integrates lived experience with decades of research and practice.
+Having navigated and transcended the same stories herself, her work integrates lived experience with decades of practice and deep applied insight.

 Ebi holds certifications in mindset, performance and life coaching, as well as cognitive behavioural therapy, nutritional therapy and Ayurvedic therapy.
-She was also part of a founding team that scaled a startup to successful exit, giving her firsthand insight into the entrepreneurial mindset and the complex intersection of confidence, leadership, and vision.
+She was also part of a founding team that scaled a startup to successful exit, giving her firsthand insight into the entrepreneurial mindset, organisational dynamics, and the complex intersection of confidence, leadership, and vision.

-With over 20 years’ experience mentoring and advising across industries, Ebi brings a uniquely integrative approach that bridges psychology, narrative, and human potential.
+With over 20 years’ experience mentoring and advising across industries, Ebi brings a uniquely integrative approach that bridges psychology, narrative, and human potential – at the individual and organisational level.

 Outside of her work, Ebi enjoys long-distance running, yoga, gardening, travelling, reading and quiet walks in nature.